Dummyc0m/pvmemcontrol-user/readme.md

-# Example program using memctl
+# Example program using pvmemcontrol

 ## Prerequisite
-- Guest kernel with memctl support
+- Guest Linux kernel with pvmemcontrol support
-- Cloud Hypervisor build with memctl support
+- Cloud Hypervisor with pvmemcontrol support

 ## Usage
-Enable memctl in Cloud Hypervisor with `--memctl`, and reserve at least one 1GB hugepage with `hugepagesz=1G hugepages=1 default_hugepagesz=1G`.
+Enable pvmemcontrol in Cloud Hypervisor with `--pvmemcontrol`, and reserve at least one 1GB hugepage with `hugepagesz=1G hugepages=1 default_hugepagesz=1G`.

-Within the guest, run `memctl_dev.sh` to mount the memctl chardev for the userspace interface.

-Run the `memctl_ioctl` binary to perform PR_SET_ANON_VMA_NAME on a hugetlb page, visible in the host via /proc/pid/smaps.
+Run the `pvmemcontrol_ioctl` binary to perform PVMEMCONTROL_DONTNEED (MADV_DONTNEED) on a hugetlb page.
+The change in memory usage is visible in the host via /proc/pid/smaps.